ucJeon/2025-monojet/src/CombineTool/README.md

     -m 1000 \ # mX1 = 1.0 TeV = 1000 GeV, just for root file prefix
     --run expected
 ```
+For the `$mode` are considered as
+- none : without statistical uncertainties
+- stats : with statistical uncertainties
+- sys1 : + 10% signal cross-section uncertainty for signal side
+- sys2 : + 5% JES uncertainties for signal and background both side
+- sys3 : + 4% MET uncertainties for signal and background both side
+In detail, you can check the modes in the folder `datacards`

-where the datacard referenced by $DC in the example above has the following format:
+The datacard referenced by $DC in the example above has the following format (Run3 Lumi, $m_{X_1}$=1.0TeV, mode=stats):
 ```
 imax 1  number of channels
 jmax 1  number of backgrounds